 - 7.5 The following process should be used for modelling glint and glare for the identified road user receptors: - 1.
 Define the solar PV development solar panel area; - 2.
 Undertake geometric calculations, as outlined within Section 4 of this guidance; - 3.
 Produce a solar reflection chart to determine whether a solar reflection is geometrically possible; - 4.
 Assess the results of the geometric glint and glare assessment in the context of the following: - a.
-Sun location relative to the solar panels; - b.
-Location of the reflecting solar panels relative to the road and direction of traffic; - c.
-Consideration of existing screening; - d.
-Consideration of proposed screening; - 5.
-Determine whether a solar reflection is significant; - 6.
-Consider mitigation, if required.
+Sun location relative to the solar panels;

+- b.
+Location of the reflecting solar panels relative to the road and direction of traffic;

+- c.
+Consideration of existing screening;

+- d.
+Consideration of proposed screening;

+- 5. Determine whether a solar reflection is significant;

+- 6. Consider mitigation, if required.

 - 7.6 A road user travelling on surrounding roads where a solar reflection is geometrically possible would experience a solar reflection that is fleeting in nature.
 This is because the road user is typically moving at speeds anywhere up to 70mph or 120kph.
 This means that the duration of a predicted solar reflection is mostly dependent on the speed of the road user travelling past the solar farm at the time when a solar reflection is geometrically possible.
 Therefore, the location of origin of the solar reflection is more significant than its duration because the receptor is moving. - 7.7 There are many solar PV developments where solar reflections are geometrically possible towards roads.
 Experiencing a solar reflection does not guarantee a significant effect requiring mitigation however a there a number of criteria that could be considered when determining the significance of a solar reflection, these are: - Is the solar reflection incident to direct sunlight? - What type of road is affected?
 Major National, National, Regional or Local roads? - Does the solar reflection appear in-line with, or close to, the direction of travel? - What is the length of road that may experience a solar reflection? - 7.8 For south facing solar panels at standard inclinations it is likely that the Sun will be incident to the solar reflections in the UK and Ireland.
-Whether the solar reflection appears in-line with, or close to, the direction of travel depends on the geographic location of the surrounding road relative to the solar PV development.
+Whether the solar reflection appears inline with, or close to, the direction of travel depends on the geographic location of the surrounding road relative to the solar PV development.
 This, along with the size of the proposed solar PV development, determines the length of road that may be affected. - 7.9 Because the length of time a solar reflection can last is mostly dependent on the road user's speed rather than the solar PV development, the length of time that a solar reflection is not considered when determining its significance.
-Instead, the location of origination of the solar reflection and road type are considered. - 7.10 The process outlined in the flow chart on the following page (Figure 12) is recommended when determining whether a solar reflection should be deemed significant and mitigation implemented.
+Instead, the location of origination of the solar reflection and road type are considered.

-&lt;sup>27 Defined as 15-35 degrees in the UK and Ireland.
+&lt;sup>29 Defined as 15-35 degrees in the UK and Ireland.